JGCRI/gcam-doc/inputs_demand.md

 ##### Elasticities of demand

-Price elasticity of demand is specified in [A32.demand.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A32.demand.csv), and [A54.demand.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/energy/A54.demand.csv).
-Income elasticities of demand for industry and cement are specified in [A32.inc_elas_output.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/socioeconomics/A32.inc_elas_output.csv) and [A321.inc_elas_output.csv](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/inst/extdata/socioeconomics/A321.inc_elas_output.csv).
+Income elasticities for selected industrial and other final-demand sectors are now processed through [`zsocio_L232.Inc_Elas_scenarios.R`](https://github.com/JGCRI/gcam-core/blob/master/input/gcamdata/R/zsocio_L232.Inc_Elas_scenarios.R), which consolidates several sector-specific income-elasticity calculations.
+The module uses per-capita GDP trajectories by scenario to generate income-elasticity inputs for sectors such as cement, iron and steel, off-road, chemicals, aluminum, paper, and other industrial demands.

 ##### Cost